Spin (aerodynamics): Aircraft design

 A US certification standard for civil airplanes up to 12,500 lb maximum takeoff weight is Part 23 of the Federal Aviation Regulations, applicable to airplanes in the normal, utility and acrobatic categories.
 Part 23, §23.221 requires that single-engine airplanes must demonstrate recovery from either a one-turn spin if intentional spins are prohibited or six-turn spins if intentional spins are approved.
 Even large, passenger-carrying single-engine airplanes like the Cessna Caravan must be subjected to one-turn spins by a test pilot and repeatedly demonstrated to recover within no more than one additional turn.
 With a small number of airplane types the FAA has made a finding of equivalent level of safety (ELOS) so that demonstration of a one-turn spin is not necessary.
 For example, this has been done with the Cessna Corvalis and the Cirrus SR20/22.
 Successful demonstration of the one-turn spin does not get an airplane approved for intentional spinning.
 To get an airplane approved for intentional spinning, a test pilot must repeatedly subject it to a spin of six turns and then demonstrate recovery within one and a half additional turns.
-Spin testing is a potentially hazardous exercise, and the test aircraft must be equipped with some spin-recovery device such as a tail parachute, jettisonable ballast, or some method of rapidly moving the center of gravity forward.
+Spin testing is a potentially hazardous exercise, and the test aircraft must be equipped with some spin-recovery device such as a tail parachute, jettisonable ballast, or some method of rapidly moving the centre of gravity forward.

 Agricultural airplanes are typically certificated in the normal category at a moderate weight.
 For single-engine airplanes this requires successful demonstration of the one-turn spin.
 However, with the agriculture hopper full these airplanes are not intended to be spun, and recovery is unlikely.
 For this reason, at weights above the maximum for the normal category, these airplanes are not subjected to spin testing and, as a consequence, can only be type certificated in the restricted category.
 As an example of an agricultural airplane, see the Cessna AG series.